Notice of Health Information Privacy Practices

 For Organ and Tissue Donation

-If you are an organ donor, we may disclose health information to agencies that procure organs, eyes, or tissues transplantation or donation.
+As required by Federal law, we may disclose health information to agencies that procure organs, eyes or tissues for transplantation or donation.

 To Medical Examiners and Funeral Directors

 We may disclose health information to a medical examiner.
 This may be required, for example, to identify a deceased person or decide the cause of death.
-We may also disclose health information about patients to funeral directors as needed to carry out their duties.
+We may also disclose health information about patients to funeral directors, consistent with applicable law, as needed to carry out their duties.

 Military and Veterans